 Q. Will all the same offerings be made available on the new private and multi-tenant cloud offerings?

 A: No. For mail and applications, HCL is focusing on enabling client-led, MSP, and HCL-led private cloud solutions.
-There will be no public cloud offering available for mail.
-For Connections, Engagement Center, and Sametime Chat there will be both multi-tenant cloud and private cloud offerings from MSPs.
-HCL Docs and HCL Sametime Meetings are not included in the initial offerings for hosting partners but will be considered for future offerings.
+There will be no multi-tenant cloud offering available for mail.
+For Connections, Engagement Center, Docs, and Sametime Chat cloud hosting MSPs will offer multi-tenant cloud solutions offerings.
+The HCL Sametime Meetings offering is not included in the initial offerings for hosting partners but will be considered in the future.

 Q: What does a “multi-tenant cloud” offering for Connections mean in this case?